Flandria Generosa

 The Flandria Generosa, originally (until 1643) known by the name Genealogia comitum Flandriae ("Genealogy of Flanders' Counts"), is a manuscript tradition of chronicle on the history of the County of Flanders.
 The first manuscript, now known as Flandria Generosa A, contains a genealogy of the Counts of Flanders from 792 to 1164, plus some historical notes in Latin.
 It was probably compiled shortly after 1164 by an unknown monk at the Abbey of Saint Bertin in the Flemish town of Saint-Omer (now in the Pas-de-Calais department of France).
-The name Flandria Generosa was given to it in 1643 by the monk Georges Galopin from the Saint-Ghislain Abbey (Hainaut Province), who was the first to publish this manuscript in printed form.
+The name Flandria Generosa was given to it in 1643 by Georges Galopin, a monk of Saint-Ghislain Abbey (Hainaut Province), who was the first to publish this manuscript in print.
 This Flandria Generosa A was used for centuries afterwards by historiographers as a basic text for chronicling the county of Flanders.

 Most surviving manuscripts in Middle Dutch are prose texts of the type Flandria Generosa C, and are also known as the Excellente Cronike van Vlaenderen ("Excellent Chronicle of Flanders").
 The term Flandria Generosa B covers a group of manuscripts largely written in Old French, including the Chronique de Flandre, but also the Middle Dutch Rhymed Chronicle of Flanders (Rijmkroniek van Vlaanderen), preserved in the Comburg Manuscript, is a text of this type Flandria Generosa B.